hiteshtripathi/Python-for-Everbody-Cousera/README.md

 ### Incredible Lecturer

-Without him existing on a planet I probably would never got interest in programming at all.
+Without him existing on a planet I probably would never got interested in programming at all.
 Professor Charles Severance, University of Michigan.

 ![Cover](https://github.com/hiteshtripathi/Python-for-Everbody-Cousera/blob/master/cover.jpg)